NetworkCommons/sig0namectl/docs/sig0namectl Dynamic DNSSEC Server Zone Configuration.md

     ./register_key vortex.zenr.io

- (or using dnssec-keygen directly) and the contents of the public key file is copied into a corresponding KEY RR into the `zenr.io` zone.
+ (or using dnssec-keygen directly) and the contents of the public key file is copied into a corresponding KEY RR into the `zenr.io` zonefile.

 Secondly, a dynamic DNSSEC update policy is applied to the `zenr.io` zone configuration